Jim Jordan says he’s uncertain reform can stop ‘evil’ seen in Tyre Nichols video

 But Senate Democrats blocked the legislation, arguing it did not go far enough to address racial inequality.

-In 2021, Rep. Karen Bass (D-Calif.) introduced the George Floyd Justice in Policing Act, named after the man who was murdered by Minneapolis police officers in May 2020.
+In 2021, then-Rep. Karen Bass (D-Calif.) introduced the George Floyd Justice in Policing Act, named after the man who was murdered by Minneapolis police officers in May 2020.

-The act would ban chokeholds and no-knock warrants, end qualified immunity and prohibit racial and religious profiling by law enforcement officers.
+The legislation would ban chokeholds and no-knock warrants, end qualified immunity and prohibit racial and religious profiling by law enforcement officers.

-Though it passed in the House, it failed to move forward in the Senate when Republicans said the act would make communities less safe.
+Though it passed in the House, it failed to move forward in the Senate when Republicans said the bill would make communities less safe.
 Many Republicans oppose ending qualified immunity and no-knock warrants.